FatherGeoffHorton/Doctrine/SecondTry.md

 This means that we cannot come to a full and complete (comprehensive) knowledge of God.
 It does not mean that we are incapable of knowing or understanding anything about God.

+The blessed in Heaven possess an immediate intuitive knowledge of the Divine Essence. de fide The immediate vision of God transcends the natural power of cognition of the human soul, and is therefore supernatural. de fide
+The soul, for the immediate vision of God, requires the light of glory. de fide D 475

 1.1.2.1

 50: